Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Removed all instances of the single findTrap function and removed the endFirst parameter from trapEncounter
 - Removed last public instance of monsterDeath and made monsterDeath protected
 - Added createMonsterByName utility function

+8/14:

+- Changed Firebar sprites to use the Ember animation
+- Firebar fireballs now become deactive for a short time after the player runs into one